alexbrault/Pathfinder2EOversights/README.md

 * `p.298` in Disbelieving Illusions: Last sentence has an extra period.
 ---
 * `p.307` in "Charm", `p.308` in "Paralyze", and `p.309` in "Dominate".
 All three short-text versions of these spells reference targeting a "humanoid", but the full spell descriptions don't specify that the target needs to be humanoid.
-* `p.312` Table 3-11: Based on the text for primal spellcasting on page 130, should the Druid have **5** cantrips at all levels instead of the currently listed **4**? ([Credit to Runnetib](https://paizo.com/threads/rzs42nmp&page=4?TyposMistakesEtc-in-2E-Books-Collection#164), there is dev confirmation that this should be 5).
 * `p.326` in Continual Flame: Heightened versions of the spell say what the gold cost increases are, but not what actual effect that comes with.
 * `p.327` in Crusade: "You issue a divine mandage to the targets. **you** pronounce...".
 Should be capitalized?
 Or is there even a word missing?
 * `p.331` in Disrupt Undead: Missing the Cantrip tag.